Clicky

 6. Fabric Napkins

-Vividly patterned napkins are stacked on a wooden table beside a floral place setting, lemon wedges, and a glass of water.
+Vividly patterned handmade fabric napkins stacked on a wooden table beside a floral place setting and lemon wedges.

 Add a touch of homemade love to your dining table with fabric napkins.
 They feel relaxed, reusable, and quietly special, the kind of detail that makes everyday meals feel cared for without trying too hard.